 Depo-Provera raises your risk of developing osteoporosis.
 The risk for osteoporosis increases the longer you use Depo-Provera.
 Your body may not be able to rebuild the calcium you lose from your bones even after you stop taking Depo-Provera.

-Common side effects of Depo-Provera include hot flashes, weight changes, nervousness, irritability, insomnia, leg cramps, trouble sleeping, nausea, bloating, joint or muscle pain, acne, hair loss, vaginal discomfort, and swollen or painful breasts.
-Many of these side effects may fade after several weeks of taking Depo-Provera.
+Common side effects of Depo-Provera include menstrual irregularities, abdominal pain, hot flashes, weight gain, nervousness, dizziness, decreased libido, and headache.
+Many of these side effects may fade after several weeks or months of taking Depo-Provera.

 Notify your doctor if side effects worsen.
 Call your doctor if you experience vision changes, bulging eyes, trouble speaking, seizures, weakness on one side, extreme fatigue, pain in your chest, jaw, or left arm, swelling in your extremities, rapid, pounding heartbeat, yellowing of the eyes or skin (jaundice), or coughing up blood while taking Depo-Provera.